noaione/yuusha-shoukan-ln/sources/v14/chapter6.md

 darker.
 The flowers, with their clear blue crystalline petals, make me feel nostalgic and seem more appropriate for this occasion than any other.

-[...Kaito...Do you remember... this flower?]
+[...Kaito...
+Do you remember... this flower?]

 [Yes, it’s the flower that Isis-san gave me when we first met...
 Blue Crystal Flower, right?]